ChennoShen239/25spring/Math 104/Lecture 9.md

 > > Proposition 3.1.
 Suppose that f, g : [a, b] → R are bounded functions and g is integrable on [a, b].
 If there exists a constant C ≥ 0 such that asc I f ≤ Casc I g on every interval I ⊂ [a, b], then f is integrable.
 >
 > The ideas is to control the oscillation of $f$ by an integrable function $g$

+I guess this prop 3.1 is the most useful one once you manage the representation of $\text{ osc} f$.

 > [!PDF|red] [[Ch9.pdf#page=12&selection=201,0,216,19&color=red|Ch9, p.12]]
 > > Theorem 4.1.
 A continuous function f : [a, b] → R on a compact interval is Riemann integrable.